Ireland-Scotland 2013 - Ennis to Castlegregory (posted Nov. 2013, revised Jan. 2025 )

 look for Shannon and Ennis, and then Tralee, which is near Castlegregory, our first destination. |

 Ennis is the largest city & source of Hurling players in County Clare.
 Hurling players ?
-I knew nothing at all about Hurling, but, in a week's time we'll be watching the nationwide final hurling rematch at a bar in a Castle !
+I knew nothing about Hurling, but, in one week's time we'd be watching the nationwide final hurling rematch, at a bar in a Castle !

-The first game between neighboring Counties Cork & Clare ended in a 24-point draw, on the afternoon of the day we arrived, while we were walking on the beach at Castlegregory, blissfully unaware.
+The first game between neighboring Counties Cork & Clare ended in a 24-point draw, on the afternoon of the day we arrived, while we were walking on the beach at Castlegregory, blissfully unconcerned.

 As we walked the streets of Ennis, the intensity of local sports feeling was evident.
-County Clare's Hurling Team's colors are blue & yellow.
+County Clare's colors are blue & yellow.

 note - you can enlarge any part of a picture by left-clicking in and then out again.

-note 2 - in this photo Mary and Doris and I are all "out of it", after losing a night's sleep.
-Being on a ferry and crossing the mile-wide Shannon River thus was a tad dream-like.
+note 2 - in this photo Mary, Doris and I are certainly 'out of it', after losing a night's sleep.
 (Paul took the photo.)

-The B&B at Castlegregory was a short walk from a modest beach, where we took an afternoon stroll, after checking in.
+From the B&B at Castlegregory, it was a short walk to a small beach, where we had an afternoon stroll.

-Later in the evening we drove to the far north end of the peninsula for sunset dinner at Spillane's Restaurant, highly recommended by the B&B owners and about to close for the season, in a few weeks.
-The family-run place had amazing seafood & service.
+In the evening we drove to the far north end of the skinny peninsula for dinner at Spillane's Restaurant, highly recommended by the B&B owners & about to close for the season.
+The family-run place had great seafood & service

 at Spillane's Restaurant & Bar | across the street is the North Atlantic | Mary said "we finally made it to Ireland" | |||